ConvFormer: Revisiting Transformer for Sequential User Modeling: Proposed method

 We maintain an item embedding look-up table $\mathbf{E}^{(\mathrm{I})} \in \mathbb{R}^{\mathcal{I} \times \mathrm{D}}$ to map the high-dimensional, one-hot item indices to a low-dimensional, dense representation space.
 We also add a learnable position encoding matrix $\mathbf{E}^{(\mathrm{P})} \in \mathbb{R}^{\mathrm{L} \times \mathrm{D}}$ to incorporate the ordering information into the item semantics.
 Formally, a user's historical behaviors can be represented as

-where $\mathbf{E}^{(\mathrm{I})}_{i_j}$ is the item embedding of the $j$-th item interacted with by the user $i$.
+where $\mathbf{E}^{(\mathrm{I})}_{i_j}$ is the item embedding of the $j$-th item in $S_{u}$.
 If the sequence length is less than $\mathrm{L}$, pad zeros on the left side.
-To avoid overfitting and ensure a stable training process, following \cite{sasrec,fmlp}, we refine the representation in (\ref{eq:embed1}) with dropout and layer normalization:
+To avoid overfitting and ensure a stable training process, we follow the common setting~\cite{fmlp} to refine (\ref{eq:embed1}) with dropout and layer normalization: